boolaz/BooLet/booLet_1.1/README.md

 Requirements
 ------------

-Boolet 1.1 has been developed in python 2.7 and successfully tested on Linux Ubuntu 14.04 LTS, MacOSX 10.11.6 El Capitan and Windows 8.1x64
+Boolet 1.1 has been developed in python 2.7 and successfully tested on Linux Ubuntu 14.04 LTS and Windows 8.1x64.
+Contrarily to later versions, booLet 1.1 also works on MacOSX 10.11.6 El Capitan.

 Boolet requires two additional python modules